RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

 .. index:: RMS Algorithm, definition

-The Rate Monotonic Scheduling Algorithm (RMS) is important to real-time systems designers because it allows one to guarantee that a set of tasks is schedulable.
+The Rate Monotonic Scheduling Algorithm (RMS) is important to real-time systems designers because it allows one to sufficiently guarantee that a set of tasks is schedulable.
 A set of tasks is said to be schedulable if all of the tasks can meet their deadlines.
 RMS provides a set of rules which can be used to perform a guaranteed schedulability analysis for a task set.
 This analysis determines